jbatara/super-galactic-age/README.md

 -   Internet browser
 -   Unix Terminal (optional)

-Option 1: To view locally please copy the link to [this repo](https://github.com/jbatara/super-galactic-age) and type the following command into your unix terminal:
+To view locally please copy the link to [this repo](https://github.com/jbatara/super-galactic-age) and type the following command into your unix terminal:

 $git clone repo_url

 with repo_url being the url that was just copied.
 Open index.html using your internet browser of choice (not compatible with Safari) and determine your Super Galactic Age!

-Option 2: To view online, please visit the [website](https://jbatara.github.io/super-galactic-age/) and determine your Super Galactic Age!
+This project is currently not hosted online.

 ## Known Bugs